The Pan-STARRS Data Processing System: IPP Data Processing Stages

 \subsection{Forced Warp Photometry}

-Traditionally, projects which use multiple exposures to increase the depth and sensitivity of the observations have generated something equivalent to the stack images produced by the IPP analysis.
-In theory, the photometry of the stack images produces the `best' photometry catalog, with best sensitivity and the best data quality at all magnitudes (c.f, CFHT Legacy survey, COSMOS, etc).
-In practice, the stack images have some significant limitations due to the difficulty of modelling the PSF variations.
-This difficulty is particularly severe for the Pan-STARRS $3\pi$ survey stacks due to the combination of the substantial mask fraction of the individual exposures, the large instrinsic image quality variations within a single exposure, and the wide range of image quality conditions under which data were obtained and used to generate the $3\pi$ PV3 stacks.
+Traditionally, projects which use multiple exposures to increase the depth and sensitivity of the observations have generated something equivalent to the \ippstage{stack} images produced by the IPP analysis (c.f, CFHT Legacy survey, COSMOS, etc).
+In theory, the photometry of the \ippstage{stack} images produces the ``best'' photometry catalog, with best sensitivity and the best data quality at all magnitudes.
+In practice, these images have some significant limitations due to the difficulty of modelling the PSF variations.
+This difficulty is particularly severe for the Pan-STARRS $3\pi$ survey stacks due to the combination of the substantial mask fraction of the individual input exposures, the large intrinsic image quality variations within a single exposure, and the wide range of image quality conditions under which data were obtained and used to generate the $3\pi$ PV3 stacks.

 For any specific stack, the point spread function at a particular location is the result of the combination of the point spread functions for those individual exposures which went into the stack at that point.
 Because of the high mask fraction, the exposures which contributed to pixels at one location may be somewhat different just a few tens of pixels away.
-Because of the intrinsic variations in the PSF across an exposure and because of the variations from exposure to exposure, the distribution of point spread functions of the images used at one position may be quite different from those at a nearby location.
-In the end, the stack images have a effective point spread function which is not just variable, but changing significantly on small scales in a highly textured fashion.
+In the end, the \ippstage{stack} images have a effective point spread function which is not just variable, but changing significantly on small scales in a highly textured fashion.